Faculty Area

 Biography

-Baron teaches Investment and Portfolio Management and Behavioral Finance at the Samuel Curtis Johnson Graduate School of Management, along with co-teaching sections for the Cornell-Tsinghua Finance MBA program and PhD in Management program.
+Baron teaches Investment and Portfolio Management and Behavioral Finance at the Samuel Curtis Johnson Graduate School of Management, part of the Cornell SC Johnson College of Business, along with co-teaching sections for the Cornell-Tsinghua Finance MBA program and PhD in Management program.
 He has advised a variety of PhD students, postdoctoral fellows, and research assistants, who have subsequently attained positions at top-ranked academic institutions and central banks around the world.

 Baron holds a PhD in economics from Princeton University and a BS in mathematics from Yale University.